keystonejs/keystone/docs/content/docs/config/hooks.md

 When operating on multiple values the hooks are called individually for each item being updated, created or deleted.

+For writes inside `context.transaction()`, [transaction hooks](#transaction-hooks) provide additional callbacks after commit or rollback, without changing the timing of the existing operation hooks.

 For examples of how to use hooks in your system please see the [hooks guide](../guides/hooks).

 ```typescript